jlu5/codescraps/pages/README.md

-HTML/JS/CSS scripts and demonstrations.
+Mostly useless pages in HTML, JS, and/or CSS.
 Hosted over at https://overdrivenetworks.com/pages/